wxx9248/FlappyBird.cpp/README.md

 Most importantly, this is the implementation of the assignment of my C Advanced Programming course...

 ## Attention
-* The UI language of this project is *Chinese*, currently.
+* UI language is English, and language of debug logs is *Chinese*, currently.
 * Before compiling this project, please make sure you've installed [EasyX](https://www.easyx.cn/) .